Hidden fees uncovered: A small business guide to understanding payment processor fees

 2. Monthly minimum fees

 During slow months, these fees can become a burden.
-To address this issue, negotiate with your payment processor for a lower minimum fee if your transaction volume tends to fall below the required threshold.
+To address this issue, negotiate your credit card processing rates for a lower minimum fee if your transaction volume tends to fall below the required threshold.
 Alternatively, consider switching to a processor that doesn’t impose a monthly minimum.

 Online transactions require a payment gateway, which facilitates secure data transfer between the merchant, the processor and the customer.
 Most payment gateways charge a fee, which may be a flat monthly rate or a per-transaction fee.
 For businesses that rely on eCommerce, gateway fees are unavoidable, but the cost can vary greatly depending on the provider.